 The newspaper also said that when these air leaks occur, the ammonium nitrate propellant thats supposed to inflate the airbags could be contaminated by moisture and become unstable.

 This damaged airbag propellant can then lead to gas escaping too quickly and can cause the metal casing of the inflator to explode as a result, according to an article from The Wall Street Journal.

 Last year, the National Highway Traffic Safety Administration (NHTSA) issued a statement urging some vehicle owners to replace defective Takata airbags.

 In addition, the Los Angeles Times reported in February that the NHTSA was fining Takata $14,000 per day for failing to cooperate with an investigation conducted by the Department of Transportation.

 Contact The Edwards Law Firm.
 You may be able to claim compensation for your injuries.

-Experienced Takata injury lawyers from our firm can help you fight for justice.
+Experienced defective Takata airbag injury lawyers in Tulsa from our firm can help you fight for justice.
 Best of all, our legal team understands why people are injured by dangerous devices.